A New Approach to Examine q-Steiner Systems: Conclusion

 \item The subspaces of the set $\A \cup \dB$ might be a key for the whole construction of $\dS_q (2,3,7)$.
 A possible first step might be to find the 231 subspaces of this set for $q=2$ and to extend this set of 231 3-subspaces with as many as possible more 3-subspaces (say $M$ 3-subspaces), such that no 2-subspace of $\F_2^7$ appears in more than one of the $231+M$ 3-subspaces.
 Of course, the two subspaces with four all-zero columns in the first or last columns must be included in the $231+M$ 3-subspaces.

-\item Another small step forward will be to settle the possibility of more than two 3-subspaces with four all-zero columns.
-It is either to prove that no more than two 3-subspaces with four all-zero columns cannot exist in $\dS_q(2,3,7)$ or to prove that w.l.o.g. we can assume the existence of three such 3-subspaces.
-We note that there is always the possibility that such a system can have three 3-subspaces, but not without loss of generality. \end{enumerate}
+\item Another small step forward will be to settle the possibility of more than three 3-subspaces with four all-zero columns.
+It is either to prove that no more than three (four or five)3-subspaces with four all-zero columns cannot exist in $\dS_q(2,3,7)$ or to prove that w.l.o.g. we can assume the existence of four or five such 3-subspaces. \end{enumerate} Last, but certainly not the least, we can report that there is a breakthrough that was made towards a construction of a $q$-Fano plane in January 2017.
+Niv Hooker~\cite{Hoo17} has found a punctured $q$-Steiner system $\dS_q(2,3,7;6)$ for $q=2$, by using the method developed in this paper.
+This system is very interesting.
+It consists of a 21 2-subspaces of $\F_2^6$, which form a spread.
+Each 2-subspace of $\F_2^6$ which is not part of the spread is contained in exactly four 3-subspaces of the system.
+This new finding give us a renew hope to construct a $q$-Fano plane.

+The author want to thank anonymous reviewers whose comments taught him where the earlier version of this paper needs to be amended.
+The final outcome wouldn't have been possible without their important comments.
+The author would also like to thank the COST Action IC1104 on "Random Network Coding and Designs Over GF(q)" for providing funding for workshops on this topic of research.